alfreddagenais/alfreddagenais/README.md

 - 🎨 I’m currently creating a [NFT project][websitenftlove] ❤️!
 - 📝 I’m currently writing a [Blog about technologies][websitekilukrudev] ✍️🖊️!
 - 🔭 I’m currently working on a [Microgreens App][websitemtp] 🌱!
-- 📋 I’m finishing developping a [Form for Covid rapid test][websitemtcovid] 🏥!
 - 🌱 I’m currently learning everything 🤣
 - 💡 I love innovation and new technologies
 - 🤝 I’m looking to collaborate with other content creators